rackerlabs/support-how-to/content/dedicated-hosting/manage-user-permissions-for-dedicated-hosting.md

   </tr>
   <tr>
     <td>Flexible Ticket Viewing (default setting)</td>
-    <td>To enable users to be able to see tickets that include a device that they have permission to view.
+    <td>Enables users to see tickets that include a device that they have permission to view.
 For example, if a user has access to device A, they see all of the tickets that include device A, even if another device is on the ticket.
 If device C is later added to the ticket and the user does not have access to device C, the user can still see the ticket.</td>
   </tr>
   <tr>
     <td>Strict Ticket Viewing</td>
-    <td>To require users to have access to all of the devices on a ticket in order to see that ticket.
+    <td>Requires users to have access to all of the devices on a ticket in order to see that ticket.
 For example, if a ticket includes device A and device B, then the user must have permissions to both devices to see the ticket.
 If device C is later added to the ticket and the user does not have access to device C, the user is no longer be able to see the ticket.</td>
   </tr>
 </table>